Pentwater, Michigan: Local events

 Pentwater's specialty is its location to Lake Michigan.
 The area is a tourist mecca in the summer, frequently visited by Chicagoans looking to get away.
-Pentwater has a number of bed and breakfasts, in addition to the more traditional motels.
-Sportfishing is popular in the area, as is shopping.
+The Pentwater area has a number of bed and breakfasts, in addition to the more traditional motels.
+Sportfishing, including Lake Michigan salmon, is popular in the area, as is shopping.
 The village has a number of art galleries.
-Nearby Charles Mears State Park is a popular location during the summer months as well.
+Adjacent Charles Mears State Park is a popular location during the summer months as well.
 The village hosts a juried art fair mid-July.
 Memorial Day in Pentwater is considered the beginning of the summer season, and there is a popular annual fishing contest.

-Pentwater is home to several bands, which play concerts Thursday nights during the summer, beginning in late June, in the outdoor bandshell at the village green, a park and natural amphitheatre located downtown on the shore of Pentwater Lake.
+Pentwater is home to several bands, which play concerts Thursday nights during the summer, beginning in late June, in the outdoor bandshell at the village green, a park and natural amphitheater located downtown on the shore of Pentwater Lake.

 Pentwater holds an annual Homecoming, which is usually the week of second Thursday of August.
 Homecoming festivities include a parade, fireworks, and sandcastle-building contest.